mar10/yabs/docs/sphinx/ug_tutorial.md

     We should now have GitHub release with an additional MSI asset, e.g.
     `yabs_test-0.2.8.0-win64.msi`

-3. Test the MSI installer.
-The program version must match the tagged release version.
+3. Test the MSI installer: The program version must match the tagged release version.

-4. Create the initial manifest
+4. Create the initial manifest.
     Since the token is probably already set as environment variable for *Yabs* workflows, we can reference it here